Digital artwork by Adam Ferriss

 "Why?
 How could that be?"

 "The king wondered about this for years.
 But he never understood.
-He assumed that soaking the speck in blood made it lose all it's power.
-His priests told him that it had seen too much of what humans were capable of."
+He assumed soaking the speck in blood made it lose all it's power.
+His priests told him it had seen too much of what humans were capable of."

 "Is that what you believe, Papa?"